nordcraftengine/documentation/docs/10-styling/04-conditional-styles/index.md

 When styling component instances, there are some limitations:

-- You cannot add classes directly to components in the attributes tab
+- You cannot add classes directly to components in the attributes panel
 - Only classes that exist on the root element of the component can be styled from outside
 - Style variables cannot be added to components
 - You cannot style elements deeper in the component tree hierarchy